HomeArticles > A perfect day in Canberra: insights from an accessible tourism expert

 A perfect day in Canberra: insights from an accessible tourism expert

-For Yasmine Gray, founder of accessible tourism consultancy GetAboutAble, swimming, sculpture and a late-night gig make for a day well spent.
+For Yasmine Gray, founder of accessible tourism consultancy GetAboutAble, swimming, sculpture and a late-night gig make for a day well spent

-From there, it’s an easy wander past Manuka Oval to Manuka Pool (October to March), which opened in 1931 and still has that beautiful Art Deco character, plus it has a big lawn for picnics.
 I’d continue on to Lake Burley Griffin via Telopea Park – both have fully accessible paths – and once I got to the water, I’d pick which way to turn depending on my mood.

-Going right would take me to Kingston Foreshore, where there are dozens of places to grab a quick lunch; Walt & Burley does reliable pub classics.
-From there, I’d follow the lake’s Eastern Loop for two kilometres to get to the nature trails and bird hides of the Jerrabomberra Wetlands.
-It’s an unbelievable spot: you can be in native grassland, spotting planes as they come in to land at the airport or watching for Latham’s snipes and waterfowl from a bird hide, and all the while Parliament House hovers in the distance.
+From there, I’d follow the lake’s Eastern Loop for two kilometres to the Jerrabomberra Wetlands to get to the nature trails and bird hides of the Jerrabomberra Wetlands.
+It’s an unbelievable spot: you can be in native grassland, spotting planes as they come in to land at the airport or watching for Latham’s snipes and waterfowl, and all the while Parliament House hovers in the distance.

 I love live music and theatre so as evening approaches, I’d go into the city for a show.
 For dinner, I recommend grabbing ramen at Tenkomori, a great hole in the wall on Lyric Lane, which winds between London Circuit and the theatre door at Canberra Theatre Centre.